 Whenever I write about the best time to backpack in (insert country of choice here) I always feel a lonely planet wannabee.
 Thailand caters to travelers’ needs and every type of traveler.
 Whether you are a luxury traveler or a dirty backpacker (like myself), Thailand offers plenty of things no matter when you visit!

 “So when is the best time to visit Thailand?”, you ask.

-This means that the flood of tourists never stops.
+This means that the flood of travelers never stops.
 Although tourism slows down in the summer because of the brutal heat.
 But the low season isn’t that low.